Robust Multivariate Time-Series Forecasting: Adversarial Attacks and Defense Mechanisms: Defense Mechanisms against Adversarial Attacks

-The adversarial attack on probabilistic forecasting models was investigated in \citet{dang2020adversarial,yoon2022robust} under univariate time series setting.
-Many efforts have been made to defend against adversarial attack.
-Data augmentation has been widely applied in forecasting \citep{wen2020time} and can improve model robustness.
-In the following section, we go beyond data augmentation and introduce more advanced techniques to enhance model robustness via randomized smoothing \citep{cohen2019certified} and mini-max defense using sparse layer.
+The adversarial attack on probabilistic forecasting models was investigated under the univariate time series setting \citep{dang2020adversarial,yoon2022robust}.
+Beyond basic data augmentation \citep{wen2020time}, we develop more effective defense mechanism to enhance model robustness via randomized smoothing (in Section~\ref{sec:rs}) and mini-max defense using sparse layer (in Section~\ref{sec:minimax}).